 Rutland Regional promotes nursing specialty certification for all our eligible nurses!
 Throughout the year, preparation courses are offered to our nurses at no cost for a variety of certifications such as the Medical Surgical Nurse and Certified Emergency Nurse.
 Through a partnership with the ANCC Success Pays Program, Rutland Regional covers the cost of certification testing fees upfront for all ANCC specialty certifications.
 For any certifications that are not through the ANCC, we provide vouchers or reimbursement to cover the cost of the exam.

-As an Approved Provider for Nursing Continuing Education programs through the Northeast Multistate Division, Rutalnd Regional hosts monthly educational offerings that award our nurses with Contact Hours at no cost.
+As an Approved Provider for Nursing Continuing Education programs through the Northeast Multistate Division, Rutland Regional hosts monthly educational offerings that award our nurses with Contact Hours at no cost.
 Both internal and external subject matter experts provide education through our Nursing Councils, lunch and learn events, and professional book clubs.
-Rutland Regoinal also offers unlimited CE opportunities through the Health Information Library and Training & Education Department.
+Rutland Regional also offers unlimited CE opportunities through the Health Information Library and Training & Education Department.

 Nurse Scholar Program

 The Nurse Scholar Program at Rutland Regional empowers clinical nurses to use research and evidence-based practice to advance nursing professional practice through the development and implementation of projects that promote quality improvement, nurse engagement, and patient outcomes.
 Participants in the program benefit from one-on-one mentorship in how to apply the skills of research utilization, problem identification, change management, and solution testing to promote the adoption of evidence based practice.
 Nurses who complete the Nurse Scholar Program are encouraged to present their innovations to internal and external audiences to stimulate innovative thinking regarding nursing professional practice.